I'm a freelance writer and editor, blooming in the desert with my husband, son, two dogs, two cats and an ant farm.

-My roommate and I totally freaked out, grabbed the nearest can of bug spray and sprayed the life out of those unsuspecting little dudes.
+Back in college, my apartment was invaded by ants—lines of them in perfect formation, like tiny soldiers, trailing along the wall near the ceiling.
+My roommate and I totally freaked out, grabbed the nearest can of bug spray, and sprayed the life out of those unsuspecting little dudes.

-Usually the mother of all the other ants in a colony, The queen ant is larger than the other ants, and (in my opinion) quite a fright-inducing sight.
-So when she came gushing out of Ophelia in all her reproductive glory, I screamed at the top of my lungs, grabbed the bug spray, and maniacally sprayed the plant and its ant spillage until there was no more spray to be sprayed.
+Typically the mother of all the other ants in a colony, the queen ant is larger than the others and (in my opinion), intimidating at first sight.
+When she came gushing out of Ophelia in all her reproductive glory, I screamed at the top of my lungs, grabbed the bug spray again, and maniacally sprayed the plant and its ant spillage until there was no more spray to be sprayed.

 The ant colony was officially destroyed (and I feel horribly guilty about it to this day).

 Next Time, Grab the Windex

 Later, I learned a little tip from my family's friendly, longtime exterminator.
 He said that it's better to spray the invaders with Windex rather than bug spray when getting rid of ants.
 The Windex brings about the same results, and it's slightly less toxic to humans.